feathersui/feathersui-starling/README.md

 ## Available Components

-Foxhole includes the following UI controls:
+Foxhole includes the following UI controls (in alphabetical order):

+### Button
+A typical button control, with optional toggle support.
+Includes a label and an icon, both optional.

 ### Label
 A single-line, non-interactive text control.
 Uses bitmap fonts.
 A simplified replacement for `starling.text.TextField` that is built on `FoxholeControl`.

-### Button
-A typical button control, with optional toggle support.
-Includes a label and an icon, both optional.

-### ToggleSwitch
-A sliding on/off switch.
-A common alternative to a checkbox in mobile environments.

-### Slider
-A typical horizontal or vertical slider control.

 ### List
 A touch-based, vertical list control.
 Has elastic edges and you can "throw" it.